Club

 3. ITEMS ON COURT

-If you bring any items onto the court (like racquet covers, ball cans, a towel), be sure they are out of the way and cannot blow/roll onto court.
+If you bring any items onto the court (like racquet covers, ball cans, a towel, bag), be sure they are out of the way and cannot blow/roll onto court.
 Don’t hang or drape items on the net.
 Switch cell phones off.
-Food, gum and alcoholic drinks are not allowed.
+Food, gum and alcoholic drinks are not allowed on courts.
 Remember to take EVERYTHING with you when you leave the court.
 That includes drink bottle caps/ring pulls and sticking plasters!

 4. BE WELCOMING TO NEW PLAYERS AND NON MEMBERS

 Introduce yourself before you start playing.
-Learn their names use them.
+Learn their names and use them.
 Offer praise and encouragement.
 Everyone enjoys hearing positive comments and compliments.
+Never criticise players for their play.

 5. WARM-UP IS NOT THE SAME AS PRACTICE